Separative work units: Simple NU to LEU example

+Fuel generation: example for power stations

 A large nuclear power station with a net electrical capacity of 1300 MW requires about 25 tonnes per year (25 t/a) of LEU with a 235U concentration of 3.75%.
 This quantity is produced from about 210 t of NU using about 120 kSWU.
 An enrichment plant with a capacity of 1000 kSWU/a is, therefore, able to enrich the uranium needed to fuel about eight large nuclear power stations.